just214/typescript-playground-plugin-react/README.md

 Easily create TypeScript [Playground Plugins](https://www.typescriptlang.org/v2/dev/playground-plugins/) with [React](https://reactjs.org/).

 > 🚧 This project is experimental so please use with caution.
-Also, plugins only work in Chromium based browsers.
+If you have any ideas on how to improve this library, any contributions are welcomed.
+Also, TypeScript Playground plugins currently only work in Chromium based browsers.

 ## Table Of Contents